QuasariNova/rb130/assessment_prep/study_guide.md

 Implicit blocks can be called via the `yield` keyword.
 It works by passing execution to where the closure is defined and execute the code within.
 Then it will move back to where the execution was before.

 `yield` can be passed any number of arguments and will have the return value of the block.
 You can tell when a block is passed by calling `Kernel#block_given?`.
-If you use `yield` when no block is passed in, an error will be raised.
+If you use `yield` when no block is passed in, a `LocalJumpError` error will be raised.

 You can define a method that takes an explicit block by prepending a parameter with the `&` symbol.
 This tells Ruby that you want to convert the block passed to the method into a `Proc` that is referenced by said variable.